 The employer basic rate is the industry basic rate subject to a 4% Occupation Health and Safety rebate for federally regulated employers.

 Employer experience rate

-Employers who pay more than \$2,000 in premiums before any experience rating discounts and surcharges over a three-year period receive experience rate discounts or surcharges.
+Employers who pay an average of more than \$2,000 in premiums before any experience rating discounts and surcharges over a three-year period receive experience rate discounts or surcharges.

 Participation Factor